 Kario loves summer, biking through the city, hiking with his dog, meeting people and telling stories.
 Originally from Aruba, Kario is passionate about multi-generational, multi-cultural voices, stories, and platforms.

 Tim Nicolai is an actor, writer, and producer from southeast Missouri.
 He bounced around regional theaters like Milwaukee Rep and the Shakespeare Theatre of New Jersey before landing in NYC, where he attended NYU’s Graduate Acting program.
-Since then, he’s worked at The Public Theater (Plenty, Othello, Cymbeline), Shakespeare Theatre Company (Hamlet), on Broadway (The Glass Menagerie), for CBS, TBS, HBO and Amazon.
+Since then, he’s worked on Broadway (The Glass Menagerie), at The Public Theater (Plenty, Othello, Cymbeline) and Shakespeare Theatre Company (Hamlet), for CBS, FOX, HBO, TBS and Amazon.
 He plays D&D as often as possible, and derives an alarming amount of enjoyment from tediously organizing incredible messes.
 He particularly enjoys the challenge of impossible tasks, which is probably why he thought founding a theatre company was a good idea.

 Simone is a proud alum of NYU Graduate Acting.
 A born-and-raised Californian, Simone’s favorite tree in the world is a California Oak.
 That’s important.
 When she’s not perfecting her “sourdough” starter slash loaf (that’s being generous, flat bread with a beer kick at the end is more like it.)
 Simone can be found reading five books at one time and finishing absolutely none… she’s working on it.
 On the career side, Simone stars in the forthcoming FOX TV series The Big Leap.
 You may have also caught her in Ain’t No Mo’ at The Public Theater.
 Simone, above all things, believes in the power of a lucky penny.
 Look down, look up, be here, grab your luck!